nairck/6-6_Stewart_Platform_InverseKinematicsCalculator/README.md

 How to Run:
 -----------
 1. Open MATLAB.
-2. Set the working directory to this folder.
+2. Set the working directory to this folder and all subfolders.
 3. Run:
        >> RUN_HEXAPOD_CALCULATOR